Interface FormInputBuilderApi

 ResultMatrixFilterBuilder createResultMatrixFilterBuilder(String paramName, ResultMatrix resultMatrix) Creates a new user input that generates an advanced filter using the specified Result Matrix.Note: Specify column formats of the Result Matrix to provide the column type information for the filter.

-Example – creating the Result Matrix Filter using the specified Result Matrix within the Configurator logic:
+Example, creating the Result Matrix Filter using the specified Result Matrix within the form logic:

 - Parameters: